kaliop-uk/ezmigrationbundle/README.md

 A safer choice to run the tests of the bundle is to set up a dedicated environment, similar to the one used when the test suite is run on Travis.
-The advantages are multiple: on one hand you can start with any version of eZPublish you want; on the other you will be more confident that the tests will still pass on Travis.
+The advantages are multiple: on one hand you can start with any version of eZPublish you want; on the other you will be more confident that any tests you add or modify will also pass on Travis.
 The disadvantages are that you will need Docker and Docker-compose, and that the environment you will use will look quite unlike a standard eZPublish setup!
 Also, it will take a considerable amount of disk space and time to build.